EHanML/EHanML.github.io/_pages/about.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/book1.png" alt="">
 </figure>

 I am currently a Ph.D. candidate in the agricultural and biological engineering department at the University of Florida (UF) major in machine learning.
 I had two master's degrees in quantitative genetics and statistics both at UF.
 I enjoy reading machine learning books and learning about different machine learning areas in my spare time.
-I finished more than 10 books and several online courses during my Ph.D. program, so I have the foundamental knowledges across many machine learning areas, including *Bayesian graphical model, computer vision, natural lauguege processing, graph neural network, ensemble methods, kernel machines, Bayesian deep learning, generative model (e.g. GAN, VAE, EBM, diffusion probabilistic models, and score-based generative modeling), reinforcement learning, causal inference and meta-learning.
+I finished more than 10 books and several online courses during my Ph.D. program, so I have the fundamental knowledge across many machine learning areas, including *Bayesian graphical model, computer vision, natural language processing, graph neural network, ensemble methods, kernel machines, Bayesian deep learning, generative model (e.g. GAN, VAE, EBM, diffusion probabilistic models, and score-based generative modeling), reinforcement learning, causal inference, and meta-learning.
 However, textbooks are not enough because the field of AI is developing faster than ever; new methods can become outdated in a few months.
 Hence, I never stop catching up with the latest papers published in the top AI conferences.
 I find many of these papers can be well summarized in few sentences so I create this [60s-Paper](/portfolio/) module to help people get the principles of these papers fast.
-My solid statistical training enabled me to gain a deep understanding of why and how machine learning models work so I can correctly deploy AI solutions to various scenarios (see my [Projects](/projects/)).
+My solid statistical training enables me to gain a deep understanding of why and how machine learning works so I can precisely deploy AI solutions to various scenarios (see my [Projects](/projects/)).